Welcome to the homepage of Access NFTS, the outreach programme of the National Film and Television School

-Access NFTS is a national outreach programme designed to find, inform and inspire a new generation of film, TV and games talent.
+Access NFTS is a national outreach programme designed to discover, inform and inspire a new generation of creative talent.

 Access NFTS is supported by

 Why run Access NFTS?